lostsource/SimpleRTCData/README.md

-## SimpleRTCData
+# SimpleRTCData

 SimpleRTCData is a tiny JavaScript library which can be used to establish an RTCDataChannel between two peers.
-It does not handle the signalling stage so you will need to implement your own mechanism for that.
+It does not handle the signalling stage required during the channel setup stage so you will need to implement your own mechanism for that.

-### Basic Usage
+## How to use

-*Note: Visualization of the following example is available on this [GitHub Page](http://lostsource.github.io/SimpleRTCData/)*
+*Note: Visualization of the following example is available on this project's [GitHub Page](http://lostsource.github.io/SimpleRTCData/)*

 Assume we have two peers Bert and Ernie in which Bert is the initiator.
 Bert first needs to make an 'offer' to Ernie by calling the `getOffer` method: